 I'm due for a new home router, and Google WiFi looks promising.
 But, the need for a constant connection to Google is odd.
 And, with CES around the corner, I can wait a few more weeks.— Anjuan (@anjuan) January 7, 2018

-As I suggested in this tweet, one of the mesh routers that came up again and again in my research was Google WiFi.
+As I suggested in this tweet, one of the mesh routers that came up again and again in my research was Google WiFi (affiliate link).
 However, I never buy new equipment when CES is so close, and I decided to wait.
 This tweet generated a bit of discussion leading to this comment by Dan North:

 You should check out @troyhunt’s home WiFi setup.
 Not the cheapest but he’s super stoked about it.
 He’s blogged about it at length.— Dan North (@tastapod) January 7, 2018